William H. Crawford: 1824 election

 The Congressional Caucus nominated Crawford for the 1824 election.
 However, Crawford suffered a stroke in 1823 as a result of a lobelia prescription given to him by his physician.
 The Democratic-Republican Party was now split, and one of the splinter groups nominated Crawford.
 Despite improved health and the support of former Presidents Madison and Thomas Jefferson, he finished third in the electoral vote, behind Senator and General Andrew Jackson, hero of the Battle of New Orleans, and Secretary of State John Quincy Adams.
 In the subsequent contingent election, the House elected Adams President.

 Later life

 Refusing Adams's request for him to remain at the Treasury, Crawford then returned to Georgia, where he was appointed as a state superior court judge.
 Crawford remained an active judge until his death, a decade later.

 Crawford was nominated for vice president by the Georgia legislature in 1828 but withdrew after support from other states was not forthcoming.
 Crawford also considered running for vice president in 1832 but decided against it, in favor of Martin Van Buren.
 Crawford also considered running for president again in 1832 but dropped the idea when Jackson decided to seek a second term.

-Crawford is buried at the site of his home, about half a mile west of the current Crawford city limit.
+Crawford is interred in his own burial ground, adjacent to the former site of his mansion, Woodlawn, about half a mile west of the current Crawford city limit.
+Also buried there are his wife, who survived Crawford by 29 years, and nephew, William Crawford Dudley, who died at the age of 2.